wso2/docs-is/en/docs/guides/identity-lifecycles/add-user-roles.md

-# Add a user role
+# Add a User Role

 This section will guide you through the ways of adding a user role to WSO2 Identity Server.